 If all the above solution does not yield results, either the motherboard or microprocessor in your laptop could be at fault.
 At this stage, motherboard or microprocessor replacement maybe the best solution and can be done by the tech guy next door.

 If however, you have a compatible microprocessor at home and know what you are doing, try swapping it and see the results.

 On the hand, motherboard replacement is a long shot and unless the laptop means a lot to you, it could be time to purchase a new computer.

-Dim display means the laptop is fine except it receives insufficient light to fire up the LCD/LED screen.
-Dim display is symptomatic of:
+The dim display means the laptop is fine except it receives insufficient light to fire up the LCD/LED screen.
+A dim display is symptomatic of:

 - Faulty display inverter

 - Faulty backlight lamps

 - Brightness set too low